GKantidakis/Survival-prediction-models-since-liver-transplantation/README.md

 This repository stores the R-code for the comparison between Cox models and machine-learning techniques.

 The Cox models used are:
-1) A cox model with 106 prognostic factors (52 regarding donor and 54 regarding patient characteristics)
+1) A cox model with 97 prognostic factors (52 regarding donor and 45 regarding patient characteristics)
 2) A Cox model with backward elimination
 3) A Cox model with LASSO selection

-The machine learning used are:
+The machine learning techniques used are:

 a) A random survival forest